Zannick/logic-graph/games/README.md

 * **helpers**: A dictionary of logic helpers.
 The names of keys must start with `$`.
 If the helper is not meant to evaluate to a boolean, its type must be specified by adding a `:` followed by the Logic rule name.
 Helpers can accept arguments, which must be defined in parentheses after the type (if mentioned), with their own types included after a `:`.
 See the [Logic grammar reference](#logic-grammar-reference) below.
 * **collect**: A dictionary of effects that trigger when collecting a specific item.
 The key is the name of the item, the value is a logic rule of type `action`.
 Useful when items are permanently collectible but provide currency that can be spent.
 See the [Logic grammar reference](#logic-grammar-reference) below.
 * **settings**: A dictionary of settings that can be changed per-run without having to regenerate the code or recompile the generated code.
 Keys are the names of the settings, and the values are the same as the **context** fields.
 * **special**: A dictionary of special per-game behavior overrides.
-You can think of these as settings that tweak behavior of the graph analyzer for the game type as a whole, similar to how you provide a settings file when you run the program to tweak behavior of your own graph.
-There will be a fixed list of these; right now there aren't any.
+You can think of these as settings that tweak behavior of the graph analyzer or renderer for the game type as a whole, similar to how you provide a settings file when you run the program to tweak behavior of your own graph.
+There is a fixed list of these.
+    * **graph_scale**: A pair of float multipliers to apply to your coordinate system when rendering the graph in graphviz (via neato).
+Note that graphviz considers the origin (0,0) to be in the lower left.
+If your coordinate system puts the origin in a different corner, you will want a negative multiplier so that your graph is not mirrored, e.g. `[3.6, -2]` for an origin in the upper left.
+0 is not a valid multiplier.

 ### Regions